pixelgruff/markov/README.md

 Actions are the "moves" available to a Policy at any given stage of the game.
 They are enumerated via the Rules for a given State.
 This enumeration is presented to a Policy, from which it determines what move to choose.
 For example, in TicTacToe, an action consists of a position on the board and a mark (X or O) to put on that position.
 Simple stuff.

 ## Automator
 [Automators](https://github.com/mtl-stepchild/markov/blob/master/src/core/Automator.java) ...automate games.
 They'll play the game for you!
 Give it some policies and off it goes.
-We currently have a LocalAutomator which will play games in memory (Java-only policies) and are have a networked automator in the works will allow for cross-language game automation (arbitrary language policies)
+We currently have a [LocalAutomator](https://github.com/mtl-stepchild/markov/blob/master/src/core/automators/LocalAutomator.java) which will play games in memory (Java-only policies) and are have a [NetworkedAutomator](https://github.com/wallstop/MarkovNetwork/blob/master/src/core/network/NetworkAutomator.java) in the works will allow for cross-language game automation (arbitrary language policies)